Many L&D leaders agree that our common goal looking to the future is focusing on our upskilling programmes.

 A study by the Tehran University of Medical Sciences takes this a step further by asserting that the benefits of knowledge diversification extend beyond the material learned in the course itself.
 As people get to know one another and understand their coworkers’ unique strengths, you begin to see the development of learning communities that build on team members’ base knowledge—and amplify it.

 Creating and continuing to iterate on their own courses forces instructors to look at the material from a learner’s perspective.
-Feedback loops help instructors to better understand their coworkers’ learning needs so they can continue to iterate stronger learning materials.
+Feedback loops help instructors better understand their coworkers’ learning needs to continue to iterate stronger learning materials.

 Even more important than the right tools is the right mindset.
 As we go up against an uncertain future, employees are grappling with a lot of unknowns that can lead to stress and lack of focus.